 Regarding capital projects, the Authority began construction in late 2022 on the next segment for road widening from two lanes to three lanes in each direction between I-70 in Aurora and 104th Avenue in Adams County.
 This project is scheduled to span over three years of construction with completion estimated in mid-2025.
-The Authority has spent \$18.7 million through December 31, 2022 and has budgeted an additional \$341.0 million, including contingency, for the multiyear construction project in 2023 through 2025, for a total project estimated cost of \$359.7 million.
-This significant project is planned to include improvements to the 64th Avenue interchange and bridge over Pena Boulevard, and new interchanges at 38th Avenue and 48th Avenue.
-Also planned for inclusion is a reconfiguration of the tolling points at toll plaza C, a multi-use trail extension, and a potential pavement overlay from 104th Avenue to 120th Avenue.
+The Authority has spent \$154.8 million through December 31, 2023 and has budgeted an additional \$215 million, including contingency, for the multiyear construction project in 2024 and 2025, for a total project estimated cost of \$369.8 million.
+This significant project includes improvements to the 64th Avenue and Pena Boulevard interchanges, as well as new interchanges at 38th Avenue and 48th Avenue, which are scheduled to open in 2024.
+To accommodate the new 38th Avenue interchange, a new mainline tolling gantry was installed at toll plaza C in 2023.
+The project scope also includes a six mile extension of the multi-use trail and a full pavement overlay of all existing lanes in the project area to extend the pavement useful life.
 The entire budgeted and estimated project cost is scheduled to be funded from the Authority's Capital Improvements Fund of the General Surplus account.
-Other major capital projects in 2023 include:
+Other major capital projects in 2024 include:

-- the executed lease agreement with Applegreen to repurpose and redevelop four vacant mainline toll plaza buildings as customer convenience service stations where the Authority has spent \$2.6 million through 2022, with \$4.8 million estimated in 2023 to ready the sites for conversion by Applegreen. - approximately \$12.7 million budgeted in 2023 for the next generation lane equipment and software integration project along E-470, with \$12.0 million spent to date through 2022 on this multiyear project. - \$9.5 million budgeted in 2023 to continue design and development on a multiyear project to modernize the Authority's toll collection system back office software, with \$2.7 million spent to date through 2022 on this multiyear project. - adding traffic signals and interchange improvements at Gartrell Road (\$1.2 million budgeted in 2023). - planning for the future addition of the Sable Boulevard interchange with \$1.6 million in 2023 budgeted design costs. - approximately \$33.0 million budgeted in 2023 to relocate the Central Maintenance Facility (CMF) due to the Aurora Highlands development and sale of land and buildings in 2020, which is projected to be completed in 2024.
+- continued implementation of the executed lease agreement with Applegreen to repurpose and redevelop three vacant mainline toll plaza buildings as convenience store/service stations where the Authority has spent \$3.1 million through 2023, with \$3.8 million estimated in 2024 to ready the sites for development by Applegreen. - the next generation lane equipment and software integration project along E-470 was substantially completed in 2023 and is now moving into the operation and maintenance phase in 2024.
+Approximately \$21.5 million was spent to date through 2023 with \$6.2 million budgeted in the 2024 capital budget to complete final installations and system acceptance testing and \$2.2 million budgeted in the 2024 operating budget for contracted operation and maintenance activities. - \$8.8 million budgeted in 2024 to continue design and development on a multiyear project to modernize the Authority's toll collection system back-office software, with \$7.2 million spent to date through 2023 on this multiyear project. - adding traffic signals and interchange improvements at Jewell Avenue (\$1.5 million budgeted in 2024). - final design for the future addition of the Sable Boulevard interchange with \$7.3 million in 2024 budgeted design and construction costs.

+approximately \$11.2 million budgeted in 2024 to complete construction of the Central Maintenance Facility (CMF) due to the Aurora Highlands development and sale of land and buildings in 2020, which is projected to be completed in mid-2024.

-The above projects span multiple years and may have additional costs in 2024 which are not yet board approved.
-The large \$226.8 million capital program in 2023 is scheduled to be fully funded from the Authority's Capital Improvements Fund of the General Surplus account, along with the remaining projects and costs within the Authority's five-year capital plan.
+The above projects span multiple years and may have additional costs in 2025 which are not yet board approved.
+The large \$217.2 million capital program in 2024 is scheduled to be fully funded from the Authority's Capital Improvements Fund of the General Surplus account, along with the remaining projects and costs within the Authority's five-year capital plan.
 The impact of these capital projects on the Authority's overall operations or financial condition, if any, is not known at this time.